TCDev69/Discord-Rat/README.md

 download - work in progress

+dstoken - steal the discord token of the victim

+no parameters

 grab - take a file from the current directory and send it to discord, you can also enter the entire path

 grab C:/users/USERNAME/desktop/test.txt  or  grab test.txt if you're already in the file directory